DannielF/Python/retoSK/readme.md

 Hi, you need to follow this steps to play the game, so here we go.

 - You must write the answers exactly what you can see on the screen
-- If your answer is wrong the program will end
+- If your life comes to 0, the game will end
 - The data will save in a file

 #### Requirements